 Signed into law March 6, the “phase one” stimulus package provides $8.3 billion to fund the acquisition of medical supplies and develop treatments and vaccines.
-Read the one-pager here.
+Read more here.

 “Phase two” ensures free Coronavirus testing, paid leave under certain circumstances, and expanded food aid and unemployment insurance benefits.
-Read the one-pager here.
+Read more here.

 “Phase three” includes four major components 1.
 Direct financial help for the American people 2.
 Relief for small businesses and their employees 3.
 Steps to stabilize the U.S. economy 4.
 Support for healthcare professionals and patients impacted by COVID-19

 Governor Parson was joined by Missouri Department of Public Safety Director Sandy Karsten, Missouri Department of Health and Senior Services Director Dr. Randall Williams, Missouri Department of Agriculture (MDA) Director Chris Chinn, and President of Sysco Foods St. Louis Rob Kirkland.

 Additional medical professionals are needed by hospitals across Missouri to help meet the challenges posed by COVID-19.
 To supplement the state’s current health care workforce, the Missouri Department of Health and Senior Services, the Missouri State Emergency Management Agency, and the Missouri Department of Economic Development’s Missouri One Start Division are teaming up to recruit medical professionals not currently part of the workforce to join a specialized state team that responds to critical health emergencies.